microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onotpsendcustomextensionhandler.md

 ---
 title: "onOtpSendCustomExtensionHandler resource type"
-description: "Used for creating a new custom extension based on the onEmailOtpSend event to configure the custom email provider for Oone time passcodes."
+description: "Used for creating a new custom extension based on the onEmailOtpSend event to configure the custom email provider for one time passcodes."
 author: "AlexanderMars"
 ms.localizationpriority: medium
 ms.subservice: "entra-sign-in"